railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_forecasting.rst

    Method of Manufacture  Batch
    =====================  ============

 Once the bills of materials have been defined, you could associate the corresponding properties with them.
-Then when the salesperson enters a sales order line, he can attach the properties required (``Extra Info`` tab).
+Then when the salesperson enters a sales order line, he can attach the properties required.
 If the product has to be manufactured, OpenERP will automatically choose the bill of materials that matches the defined properties in the order most closely.

 .. note:: Extended View

-        Note that the properties are only visible in the Bills of Materials and Sales Management if you are working in the ``Extended`` view mode.
-If you cannot see it on your screen, add the group ``Useability /Extended View`` to your user.
+        Note that the properties are only visible in the Bills of Materials and Sales Management if you have select option ``Allow several bill of materials per products using properties`` from menu :menuselection:`Settings --> Configuration --> Manufacturing`.

 .. figure:: images/sale_line_property.png
    :scale: 75